dymaptic/GeoBlazor/UsingTheAPI.md

 To get started, create a new Blazor Server application, and add a `PackageReference` to the `dymaptic.GeoBlazor.Core` package (via your IDE's Nuget Package Manager or `dotnet add package dymaptic.GeoBlazor.Core`).
 Next, in `Pages/_Layout.cshtml`, add the following to the head block of the html.
-Note the double @ symbols required, since the symbol is a reserved character in Razor.

 ```html
     <link href="_content/dymaptic.GeoBlazor.Core"/>